Southbank Centre Winter Market

 Step into the historical world of Fulham Palace for its fifth annual Christmas fair for a taste of Crimbos past.
 There’ll be a grotto tombola, tuck shop full of festive treats, carols in the courtyard and a host of activities to take part in.
 The main attraction, though, is still the market itself, which celebrates small businesses and local traders.
 Shop til you drop as you peruse the handicrafts and fine foods up for grabs, then retire to the drawing room café for a well-earned glass of mulled wine.

-Opening Dates: November 22-23
+Opening dates: November 22-23

-Best For: Handcrafted stocking fillers
+What you’ll find: Handcrafted stocking fillers

 • Things to do